Worth a gamble? Kennedy Hall’s 'Sedevacantist Wager'

 Forming a conclusion based on Catholic theology and advancing it to those discussing the matter is not anathematizing anyone, nor is it dogmatising anything.

 If some sedevacantists act in such a way, that is their affair.
-It has no bearing on the truth or safety of the conclusion – still less on those who hold the conclusion without doing such things.
+It has no bearing on the truth or safety of the conclusion – still less on those who hold the conclusion without behaving in this way.

 The final prongs of the wager